010darvin/CarLockUI/README.md

+## Features

-**Car Lock UI** allows players to deploy code locks to modular cars at a car lift using a UI.
+- Allows players to deploy code locks to modular cars at a car lift using a UI

-*Note: This plugin plus [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks) replace [Modular Car Code Locks](https://umod.org/plugins/modular-car-code-locks).*
+## Required plugins

+- [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks) -- No configuration of permissions necessary.
+If you want, you can optionally configure that plugin to alter some aspects of how code locks work on cars and other vehicles.

+## How it works

-Players will see the UI while "looting" a car at a lift if the following conditions are met.
+Players will see the UI while editing a car at a lift if the following conditions are met.

 - The player has permission.
 - The player is not building blocked.
 - The player has a code lock, sufficient resources to craft one, or permission for free locks in the Vehicle Deployed Locks plugin.
 - The car has a cockpit module (i.e., driver seat).
 - The car does not already have a key lock or code lock deployed to it (though it may have a built-in car lock).

-Note: This plugin requires the [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks) plugin to be installed, but you can safely install that plugin without any setup because its default mode is passive, meaning it will just support other plugins like this one.
-If you want, you can optionally configure that plugin to alter some aspects of how code locks work on cars and other vehicles.

 ## UI Screenshots